Ageing And Dental Health

-Using toothpaste designed to help sensitive teeth may relieve sensitivity, but be sure to check with your dentist in case there are more serious issues going on, for example decay or a damaged tooth.
+Using a toothpaste designed to help sensitive teeth may relieve sensitivity, but be sure to check with your dentist in case there are more serious issues going on, for example, decay or a damaged tooth.

 Exposed root surface means that the roots of your teeth are a potential target for tartar and decay.
 The root is not smooth like the crown of the tooth so bacteria stick more readily to the surface causing build up or plaque and tartar that can cause gum disease and tooth decay.

 2. Older patients are more prone to gum disease.